Abayudaya

-The Abayudaya (Abayudaya is Luganda for "People of Judah") are a community in eastern Uganda, near the town of Mbale, who practice Judaism.
+The Abayudaya (Luganda for "People of Judah") are a Jewish community in eastern Uganda, near the town of Mbale.
 They are devout in their practice, keeping kashrut and observing Shabbat.
 There are several different villages where the Abayudaya live.
-Most of these are recognized by the Reform and Conservative movements of Judaism.
+A community that converted to Judaism in the 20th century, most community members are affiliated with the Reform and Conservative movements of Judaism.
 In June 2016, Rabbi Shlomo Riskin led a Beit Din that performed an Orthodox conversion for the Putti community of Abayudaya.

 The Abayudaya's population is estimated to number between 2,000 and 3,000; like their neighbors, they are subsistence farmers.
 Most Abayudaya are of Bagwere origin.
 Some, from Namutumba, are Basoga.
-They speak Luganda, Lusoga, or Lugwere, and some have learned Hebrew as well.
+They speak Luganda, Soga, or Gwere, and some have learned Hebrew as well.

 History

+19th century

 The group owes its origin to Muganda military leader Semei Kakungulu.
 Originally, Kakungulu was converted to Christianity by British missionaries around 1880.
 He believed that the British would allow him to be king of the territories Bukedi and Bugisu, which he had conquered in a battle for them.
 However, when the British limited his territory to a significantly smaller size and refused to recognize him as king as they had promised, Kakungulu began to distance himself from them.

+20th century

-In 1913, he became a member of the Bamalaki sect, which followed a belief system that combined elements of Judaism, Christianity, and Christian Science, most notably, a refusal to use western medicine (based on a few sentences taken from the Old Testament).
+In 1913, Semei Kakungulu became a member of the Bamalaki sect, which followed a belief system that combined elements of Judaism, Christianity, and Christian Science, most notably, a refusal to use western medicine (based on a few sentences taken from the Old Testament).
 This led to conflict with the British when the Bamalaki refused to vaccinate their cattle.
 However, upon further study of the Bible, Kakungulu came to believe that the customs and laws described in the Five Books of Moses (the Torah) were really true.
 When, in 1919, Kakungulu insisted on circumcision as prescribed in the Hebrew Bible, the Bamalaki refused and told him that if he practiced circumcision he would be like the Jews.
 Kakungulu responded, "Then, I am a Jew!"
 He circumcised his sons and himself and declared that his community was Jewish.
 According to Henry Lubega, "he fled to the foot of Mt.
 Elgon and settled in a place called Gangama where he started a separatist sect known as Kibina Kya Bayudaya Abesiga Katonda (the Community of Jews who trust in the Lord)."
 The British were infuriated by this action and they effectively severed all ties with him and his followers.